-The prophet Joel is describing the final apocalyptic war that God will bring at the end of time upon his enemies.
+The prophet Joel is describing the final apocalyptic war that God will bring upon his enemies at the end of time.
 The hidden God will be revealed.
 And it won’t be pretty.
-It won’t be a little baby in a manger we love you.
+It won’t be “little baby in a manger we love you.”
 It will be darkened moon and quaking earth.

 Since the dawn of time the enemies of God have been waging war against his people.
 God’s enemies know they can’t actually touch him, so they pick on us.
-First the Israelites and now the church.
+First the Old Testament Hebrews, and now the church.
 This is the war that you and I live in every day.
 But it will come to a culmination.

 Christmas – the season of warfare.

-Active resistance.
+1) Active resistance.
 Beat your plowshares into swords.
 Get ready for war.
 Let the weak say “I am a warrior.”
 The enemies of God are real and they are evil.
 They must be resisted by the church.
-As our brothers and sisters in China are doing right now.
+As our persecuted brothers and sisters around the world are doing right now.

-Patient waiting.
+2) Patient waiting.
 Hope.
 The way we wage this spiritual war is by waiting.
-Waiting for Christ to return and living in hope of that day.
+Waiting for Christ to return and living in the hope of that day.
 We fight by resting.
 We fight by standing still.
 We take up a cross not a sword.
-We are being killed yet conquerors (Rom.
+We are being killed yet we are conquerors (Rom.
 8:36-37).

 The day of the Lord is near (Joel 3:14).

 This is our Advent.
-Waiting for the war.
-Resisting.
-Enduring.
+Waiting for the final war.
+Actively resisting and patiently enduring.
 This is “to live is Christ.”
 We are behind enemy lines wearing the armor of God.
 The armor of love and righteousness against the enemies of the Kingdom of Light.

 What will this war look like for you today?
 How can you resist and endure?
 How does your union with Christ strengthen you for this daily war and fill you for hope for the final battle against evil?

 Another apocalyptic song of Christ’s final victory!